We independently select featured hotels and may earn a commission if you book through the links below.

 What do I pay upfront with a Beach Village, Shore House, or Hotel del Coronado booking?

-A one-night deposit is required at the time of booking.
-At Hotel del Coronado, this deposit is refundable should you cancel no later than three days before check-in (seven days during peak dates).
+A one-night deposit is required at the time of booking for rooms in The Victorian, The Views, and The Cabanas.
+This deposit is refundable should you cancel no later than three days before check-in (seven days during peak dates).

-At Beach Village at The Del and Shore House at The Del, this deposit is refundable should you cancel no later than seven days before check-in (14 days during peak dates).
+At Beach Village at The Del and Shore House at The Del, a two-night deposit is taken at the time of booking and is refundable should you cancel no later than 21 days before check-in (30 days during peak dates).
 The balance of your stay will be paid at check-out.

 A debit/credit card will be authorized at check-in for the full amount due and estimated incidental charges of $150 per day.